OlegGorj/archetype-operator/README.md

-# archetype-operator
+# Kubernertes archetype operator

-Simple archetype operator for Kubernertes
+The archetype operator to dynamically manage configurations for Kubernertes